wurthless-elektroniks/RGH1.3/readme.md

   start of CB_B, when the CPU is still coming out of the glitch and can be in an unstable state, so it wouldn't be that reliable anyway.
 Plus which, most failed glitch attempts will die within the first 100 ms, which means we have to monitor the POST lines anyway.

-- The RGH3 bootloader chain is known to break compatibility with older dashboards (Blades for sure) and those issues likely apply here too.
-The cause isn't clear, it might have to do with the use of the manufacturing CB_A (retail 9188 and 5772 are practically the same code byte for byte).
-The good news is that RGH1.3 no longer needs precise timings on the SMC side like RGH3 does so we might be able to kill that one easily.

 - It's possible to speed up resets on failed attempts simply by resetting the CPU.
 However, the CPU can go into a coma on failed attempts, which will cause it to lock up and ignore any attempts to reset it.